Marchev-Science/summer-school-2022/README.md

 ## Accomodation
 **Travel**: The trip is up to the participants to organize on their own (while some coordination effort will be done for .
 Everyone should arrive by 18:30, on 25 August, Friday, at the main entrance of the facility.

 **Accommodation**: The students are accommodated in pairs / threes / fours in a room in the Monestery.
-Accomodation costs BGN 20 per bad per night.
+Accomodation costs BGN 20 per bed per night.
 Out of which **70% is covered by the organizers**.
 The layout of the rooms will be set by the organizers and can not be changed.

 **Meals**: Meals are up to participants to organize on their own.
 There are at least 3 major restaurants and a grocery store in the near vicinity.